 - Emphasis is on recruiting rather than selling

 - Promises of high income in short periods of time

 - More than 5 levels of commissions and bonuses

 How do you know if you're in a pyramid scheme?

 The primary step to identify a pyramid scheme is to watch for the tell-tale signs.
 However, with a more detailed outlook, you can derive more definite conclusions about a scheme being a pyramid or not.

 Take this quote of John D. Rockefeller for example “. . .
 I’d rather have 1% effort of 100 men than 100% of my own efforts".
 This is exactly what ‘MLM leverage’ is.
 When you join a company, look for the leverage paid to those who are at the top levels.
 If you realize that they are overpaid then know that the company wouldn’t survive long.
 In one way ‘leverage’ is an advantage of MLM, with collective efforts earning you more profits but it has such a darker side too.
 So watch out!

 2. Investigate before you invest

 The most common mistake we all get into is to get carried away by the promises of a luxurious lifestyle and success stories as portrayed by the company.
-Don’t just swing by the swindles.
+Even though there are many genuine MLM success stories, don’t just swing by the swindles.
 Take out time to search for the details of the company online and offline.
 Craft your search queries with words like scam, fraud, etc. Resort to warnings from consumer protection agencies such as FTC and responsible organizations like DSA.